CISOfy/lynis/README.md

 Full documentation: https://cisofy.com/documentation/lynis/

 ## Flexibility
-For people who want to expand tests, it is suggested to use the tests_custom file (template in include directory).
+If you want to create your own tests, use the 'tests_custom' file (template available in 'include' directory).
 Plugins are another possibility to customize, although their main goal is collecting data.

-## Enterprise options
+## Enterprise version
-This software component has additional options and support available for companies.
-If you want to perform more tests and centrally manage them, consider the purchase of a license.
+This software is also available as part of an enterprise suite.
+It includes additional functionality (plugins, centralized system, reporting, dashboard), and supports.

-## Support
+## Contribute
-Got an improvement to share?
-Create an issue in the tracker on GitHub or send us an e-mail: lynis-dev@cisofy.com
+Got an improvement?
+Create it as an issue in the tracker on GitHub or send us an e-mail: lynis-dev@cisofy.com More details can be found at https://github.com/CISOfy/lynis/CONTRIBUTIONS.md